networknt/light-4j/docs/content/architecture/nodejs.md

 10 line of the code but will depending on 8 other modules.
 Write a small express application in nodejs and take a look at how many modules in node_modules folder.
 Is you application using them all?
 I guess less than 5 percent of the code in node_modules are in the execution path and the rest of them are just wasting your hard drive space.

+TJ mentioned the same reason in his farewell article regarding to the quality of the node modules.
+Javascript sets the bar very low and it attracts a lot of low level developers.
+Remember Visual Basic was the most popular language on Microsoft platform?

 ## Stability of the Platform